 Record screen and camera

 Recording in Camtasia is controlled with the simple Recording Toolbar, which pops out of the software.
+Note, the Toolbar has been simplified even further in the latest version of Camtasia (2021).

 All that is required is that you select the area you want to record and your recording inputs (camera, microphone and system audio).